grantmcdermott/etwfe/README.md

 effects *a la* [Wooldridge (2021)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3906345).
-Briefly, Wooldridge proposes a set of saturated interaction effects to overcome the potential bias problems that arise from using vanilla TWFE in difference-in-differences designs.
-The Wooldridge solution is intuitive and elegant, but is rather tedious and error prone to code up manually.
+Briefly, Wooldridge proposes a set of saturated interaction effects to overcome the potential bias problems of vanilla TWFE in difference-in-differences designs.
+The Wooldridge solution is intuitive and elegant, but rather tedious and error prone to code up manually.
 This package aims to simplify the process by providing convenience functions that do the work for you. **etwfe** thus provides an R equivalent of the [`JWDID`](https://ideas.repec.org/c/boc/bocode/s459114.html) Stata module and, indeed, shares some of the core design elements (albeit with some internal differences).